dpebert7/UBILit/README.md

-# Python: Getting Started
+# Heroku, Django & bokeh

-A barebones Django app, which can easily be deployed to Heroku.
+A fork of [Getting Started with Python on Heroku](https://github.com/heroku/python-getting-started), with Bokeh added.
+A barebones Django site with Bokeh plots, which can easily be deployed to Heroku.

-This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+## Requirements

 ## Running Locally